-Descendants of Isaac Morris and Belinda Little
+Descendants of Isaac Morris and his wife Belinda Little

 As with all genealogy, the following outline is a work in progress.
 Isaac and Belinda are third great-grandparents; I have no relicts or family stories about them; their information is strictly from research and collaboration with fellow descendants over the past twenty years.